 end-du ramus-3m.sg cop without fetch-inf bring-inf

-‘It means the ends of his ramus are without movement back and forth.’
+‘It means that the ends of his ramus are without movement back and forth.’
 (Papyrus Edwin Smith, plate 3, l.
 17)

-The difference in meaning is slight while the use of ni wnt does not imply anything regarding the expected state of the patient (no heat is a neutral description of what the might happen to find in his exploration), ‘nn + Infinitive’ indicates that the absence of movement is an state.
+The difference in meaning is slight: while the use of ni wnt does not imply anything regarding the expected state of the patient (no heat is a neutral description of what the practitioner might happen to find in his exploration), ‘nn + Infinitive’ indicates that the absence of movement is an atypical state.

 3.3 Atypical features in the Egyptian NEC and its chronology

-Despite the inherent limitations presented in ection 2.1, it remains possible to retrace a somewhat imprecise path of change along steps with a plausible, if partly speculative, chronology.
-If one considers the Pyramid exts as a corpus preserving at least partially a phase of the language history anterior to other Old Egyptian sources, the Egyptian attested documentation begins at a point of the cycle where it reaches completion negation of action and negation of existence are the same (type C).
+Despite the inherent limitations presented in Section 2.1, it remains possible to retrace a somewhat imprecise path of change along steps with a plausible, if partly speculative, chronology.
+If one considers the Pyramid Texts as a corpus preserving at least partially a phase of the language history anterior to other Old Egyptian sources, the Egyptian attested documentation begins at a point of the cycle where it reaches completion: negation of action and negation of existence are the same (type C).
 Unfortunately but not unexpectedly, the first attested stage in the history of the Egyptian language is already a layered one.
-But even this transitional phase seems to be typologically precious, since Croft (1991: 18) states that types A and B are far more common than type C and that type CA will be extremely rare.
-It is thus interesting to be able to observe a transitional phase CA in Old Egyptian.
+But even this transitional phase seems to be typologically precious, since Croft (1991: 18) states that ‘types A and B are far more common than type C’ and that type C–A will be extremely rare.
+It is thus interesting to be able to observe a transitional phase C–A in Old Egyptian.
 However, this phase and the consecutive phase A are not prototypical in the sense that they do not fit with the original hypothesis.
-First, as seen in ection 1.2, two constructions are successively created, both using the same existential verb.
+First, as seen in Section 1.2, two constructions (ni wn and ni wnt) are successively created, both using the same existential verb.
 Only one of these (ni wn) follows a path of change predicted in the ideal NEC, giving rise to a new negator (nn) that is at first dedicated to the existential negation.
 There is thus a dead end in the development of the transition from type C to type A.

-In Later Egyptian, as stated in the preceding section, no new stage C ever happened, for the negation bn had ceased to function as existential negation long before it reached the status of (quasi-)Standard Negation.
-Even the actual existence of a new stage A cannot assumed to have taken place.
+In Later Egyptian, as stated in the preceding section, no new stage C ever happened, for the negation bn had ceased to function as an existential negation long before it reached the status of (quasi-)Standard Negation.
+Even the actual existence of a new stage A cannot definitively be assumed to have taken place.
 The use of bn wn as existential negation is in fact almost not attested in the documentation.
 The following example is one of the very rare instances:

 (54) Late Egyptian (Egyptian [Afro-Asiatic], Egypt)